 Research shows that to improve Minnesota River water quality and protect our communities from floods, erosion, and damage, we must reduce peak flows and store more water on the landscape.
 Water storage can take many forms, such as wetland restoration, temporary storage areas, multi-purpose drainage management, urban raingardens, stormwater facilities, and even improved soil health.

 The Water Storage Trailblazer Award is a brand-new award program that will lift up and celebrate the many individuals, families, and community groups working on water quality in the Blue Earth, Le Sueur, and Watonwan watersheds.
-The awards are open for nominations through January 15, 2021.
+The deadline for nominations has been extended to January 22, 2021.

 There are three award categories: